19bufordcarl/CarlRPG/Myth & Shadow/Conditions/Deafened.md

 # Deafened

-When deafened, you can’t hear and automatically fail any [Check](../Game%20Procedures/Check.md) requiring hearing.
+While a creature is deafened, it can’t hear and automatically fails any [Checks](../Game%20Procedures/Check.md) requiring hearing.